ahmadspm/FM-ERSoS-Model-Verification-from-HSF-driven-Models/README.md

 1) Download the model files and properties files first Select the model FMERSoS from Model and then click open Model
-2) Then load the model and click on load model by click sub-tab withn Model Menu 3)Check States, Transitions and intial states of CSs within Model
+2) Then load the model and click on load model by click sub-tab withn Model Menu
+3) Check States, Transitions and intial states of CSs within Model
 4) Calcualte steady state probabilities without properties
 5) Check transition rewards and state rewards